bwarren2/objective_impeachment/PITCHME.md

 The demand itself is sufficient.

-For example, if a teacher says "sleep with me to pass the class" and the student calls the cops, it doesn't matter if no sex happened; the solicitation itself is illegal.
+For example, if a teacher says "if you want to pass this class you'll sleep with me" and the student calls the cops, it doesn't matter if sex happened; the solicitation itself is illegal.

 ---